CPA Exam Info

 - CPA Requirements by State

 So, how should candidates get ready?
-According to Nathan M. Bisk, noted CPA exam expert and founder and chairman of Bisk Education, here is what every candidate should know about the computerized exam:
+According to Bisk CPA Review, here is what every candidate should know about the computerized exam:

 CPA Exam Content

-According to Bisk, exam content was recently expanded so that it more closely matches the skills candidates need to practice competently today.
+According to Bisk CPA Review, exam content has been expanded so that it more closely matches the skills candidates need to practice competently today.

-“As a CPA and the head of a company that operates on the cutting-edge of e-learning technology, I could see this change coming,” Bisk said.
+“As a company that operates on the cutting-edge of e-learning technology, we could see this change coming,” Bisk CPA Review said.
 “Technological advances have had a major impact on the work being done by entry-level CPAs.
 This new format helps determine if a candidate has the ability to use technology to address and resolve client problems — an essential skill for today’s accountants.”

 According to the AICPA, the CPA exam is designed to test for the following skills deemed necessary for entry-level CPAs: